ssube/prometheus_express/README.md

 # prometheus_express

-A Prometheus SDK for CircuitPython/MicroPython boards.
+A [Prometheus](https://prometheus.io/) SDK for CircuitPython/MicroPython boards, allowing sensor data to be integrated into existing Prometheus/Grafana monitoring infrastructure.

 - only depends on `socket`
 - API-compatible with [prometheus/client_python](https://github.com/prometheus/client_python)
+- basic HTTP server
 - not terribly slow (`wrk` reports upwards of 100rps with 2 metrics)

+## Supported Hardware

+This library is developer for the [Adafruit Feather M4 Express](https://www.adafruit.com/product/3857) running MicroPython 4.1.0 or better, with an [Adafruit Ethernet FeatherWing](https://www.adafruit.com/product/3201) attached.

 ## Supported Features